 - You can create your own product, as in something you make or have manufactured.

-- You can create your own brand from products sourced from places like China.
+- You can create your own A type of product manufactured by a particular company under a particular name, such as Nike. from products sourced from places like China.
 The items are then labeled and packaged with your logo and branding.

 - You can buy products from wholesalers and sell them on Amazon at a marked up price.
 You will need a resale certificate from your state.
 These are usually very easy to get.
 This is the preferred method to find products.